-TIME: WED 1-3 ROOM: TF202 INSTRUCTOR: WILLI GOETSCHEL
+TIME: WED 1-3 ROOM: Seminar Room (Centre for INSTRUCTOR: WILLI GOETSCHEL Comparative Literature)

 This course examines central theoretical issues in contemporary thought with particular attention to the role that the "Frankfurt School" and its affiliates such as Benjamin, Kracauer, Horkheimer, Adorno, Marcuse, Habermas and others play in the context of modern German social and cultural thought.
 In France, thinkers like Levinas, Foucault, and Derrida respond to this tradition and enrich it.
 The course explores in which way the continuing dialogue between these thinkers informs current critical approaches to rethinking issues and concerns such as theorizing modernity, culture, secularization, multiculturalism, and the vital role of cultural difference.